plagov/blog/content/posts/2024-10-13-renovate-for-multiple-repositories.md

 ### Explaining the `config.js` configuration
 Let's go through the configuration file step by step to explain what it does.
-The configuration starts with the `extends` block which is meant to list all the built-in presets the Renovate bot has.
+The configuration starts with the `extends` block, which is meant to list all the built-in presets that the Renovate bot has.
-For the full list of presets, please refer to the [Renovate documentation](https://docs.renovatebot.com/presets-default/) to find presets suited for your project.
-Two presets we found to be useful for different teams in our organization are `:automergeAll`.
-It marks the Pull Request in Azure Repos to auto-complete once all required checks have passed.
-And the second is `group:monorepos` which will group all the package updates coming from the same mono repository into a single PR.
-That will first limit the amount of PRs raised and secondly will avoid the scenario with failing builds when two packages from the same monorepo are dependent on each other, but those are updated separately.
+For the full list of presets, please refer to the [Renovate documentation](https://docs.renovatebot.com/presets-default/) to find presets suitable for your project.
+Two presets that we have found useful for different teams in our organisation are `:automergeAll'`.
+This marks the pull request in Azure Repos to be automatically merged once all the required checks have been passed.
+And the second is `group:monorepos`, which merges all package updates coming from the same mono repository into a single PR.
+This will firstly limit the number of PRs raised, and secondly avoid the failed builds scenario when two packages from the same monorepo are dependent on each other, but are updated separately.

 The next block is `packageRules`.
-It allows you to group the packages into groups by a name.
-So, all the package updates matching the pattern will be grouped and updated all at once.
-Such package grouping helped us to solve the following issue.
+This allows you to group packages by name.
+So all package updates that match the pattern will be grouped and updated at once.
+Such package grouping helped us to solve the following problem.
-Our projects are running on .NET 8, which is an LTS version.
-There have been a lot of updates of `Micrososft.AspNetCore.*`, `Microsoft.Extensions.*`, etc. packages.
-Some of them were compatible with .NET 8, while others required .NET 9.
+Our projects run on .NET 8, which is an LTS version.
+There have been a lot of updates to `Micrososft.AspNetCore.*`, `Microsoft.Extensions.*`, etc. packages.
+Some of them were compatible with .NET 8, others required .NET 9.
-`AspNetCore` packages where those that required .NET 9.
-But all those `Microsoft.*` packages came within a single PR making it impossible to merge.
-Yet, we didn't want to ignore those updates that were compatible with .NET 8.
+The `AspNetCore` packages were the ones that required .NET 9.
+But all these `Microsoft.*` packages were in a single PR making it impossible to merge them.
+However, we didn't want to ignore those updates that were compatible with .NET 8.
-I have identified packages that required .NET 9 and grouped them into a separate group.
-So, when a new PR came with just that update, I was able to reject it and accept others separately.
+I identified packages that required .NET 9 and put them into a separate group.
+That way, if a new PR came out with update, I could reject it and accept others separately.

 The next block `hostRules` along with some fields are a common configuration for the bot to set the platform it will use to look for updates.
-Plus, the Private Access Token (PAT) to use.
+Also, the Private Access Token (PAT) to use.

-The `regexManagers` block is another customization for the bot's configuration.
-In our organization we have a private docker image registry we use to cache the docker images we pull first from the public registries.
+The `regexManagers` block is another customisation for the configuration of the bot.
+In our organisation, we have a private docker image registry that we use to cache the docker images that we first pull from the public registries.
 Because our private registry doesn't store newly released tags, we have to fetch updates from Docker Hub and other public registries.
-Thus, we have to parse the docker-compose file or Dockerfiles to get the docker image name and tag.
+So, we need to parse the docker-compose file or dockerfiles to get the docker image name and tag.

-So, the `fileMatch` field sets the regex for the file name to look for.
+So, the `fileMatch` field sets the regex for the filename to look for.
-The `matchStrings` field is a regex patter to find within the file.
-A very important thing here is to catch the package name inside the regex group called `depName` and the current package version inside the `currentValue` group.
+The `matchStrings` field is a regex pattern to find within the file.
+A very important thing here is to put the package name in the `depName` regex group and the current package version in the `currentValue` group.
-The `datasourceTemplate` is an instruction to Renovate to tell which package manager to use.
-It will take values from above regex groups and will search for updates against specified package manager.
+The `datasourceTemplate` is an instruction to Renovate telling it which package manager to use.
+It will take values from the regex groups above and will look for updates against the specified package manager.

-The last important block is the `repositories` list, which includes all the projects that Renovate will scan and maintain.
+The last important block is the `repositories` list, which contains all the projects that Renovate will scan and maintain.
-In Azure Repos, those should be defined under format `project-name/repository-name`.
+In Azure Repos, these should be defined in the format `project-name/repository-name`.